THE MAIN HOUSE

 The second lobby off the hallway has access to the laundry/utility room and ground floor toilet.
 This in turn leads through to the bold red Raspberry Room.
 This has now been equipped with a bar counter and large drinks fridge from which you can serve your pre-dinner drinks.
 The Raspberry Room leads into the large Victorian kitchen.
 The kitchen centres on a big old pine table, surrounded by cream Murdoch Troon kitchen cupboards and drawers, a deep Belfast sink and a heritage-style four-oven cream Aga for warmth and relaxed cooking.
 For those who prefer faster food, there’s a modern halogen hob and a microwave oven.
 There’s a dishwasher, American-style fridge and freezer, separate drinks fridge and a walk-in pantry with plenty of storage space for groceries and other provisions.
 The kitchen table comfortably seats 10 with extra stools for informal dining (such as at breakfast), so that everyone can tuck in!

-There’s a direct-dial telephone (for incoming and outgoing calls), Bluetooth stereo, Virgin Media multi-channel cable television, digital radio, on-demand catch-up services, free Superhub wi-fi throughout and DVD player.
+There’s a direct-dial telephone (for incoming and outgoing calls), Bluetooth stereo, Virgin Media multi-channel cable television, digital radio, on-demand catch-up services, free Superhub wi-fi throughout, USB charging sockets and DVD player.

 The Main House – First Floor